Re-imagining Doctoral Training in the Humanities

 Humanities Summer Internship Program

-In June 2021 the Graduate School, in collaboration with the College of Arts and Sciences’ Engaged Humanities Network, launched the Humanities Summer Internship program, supporting four humanities Ph.D. students through paid internship opportunities at Syracuse University PressSyracuse University Art Museum, the Skä·noñh–Great Law of Peace Center, and La Casita Cultural Center.
-The internships gave the students the chance to apply their humanistic skills in work settings aligned with their disciplinary backgrounds, while exploring job sectors of interest to them.
-Two summer internships will be offered in 2023 (click the links for more info and to apply):
+In June 2021 the Graduate School, in collaboration with the College of Arts and Sciences’ Engaged Humanities Network, launched the Humanities Summer Internship program, supporting four humanities Ph.D. students through paid internship opportunities.
+Interns have the chance to apply their humanistic skills in work settings aligned with their disciplinary backgrounds, while exploring job sectors of interest to them.
+Two summer internships will be offered in 2024 (click the links for more info and to apply):

 Humanities Graduate Mentoring Network